Loading...

 • Irrigation and/or fertigation equipment

-• Variable rate monitors, controllers, drag line components, and/or fertilizer spreaders which are not being applied for as part of a system to support banding, side-dressing, below canopy application, or injection
+• Equipment to solely support variable rate application, including variable rate monitors, controllers, drag line components, and/or fertilizer spreaders which are not being applied for as part of a system to support banding, side dressing, below canopy application, or injection

 • GPS components related solely to a guidance system (e.g., autosteer systems)